EFE ARDA YAVAŞ / SETUP

 Editor: Neovim

-I use a heavily modified Neovim configuration written in Lua.
+I use a minimally modified Neovim configuration written in Lua.
 It is designed to be lightning-fast and entirely keyboard-driven.
-Also VSCode is used for specific tasks. -
+I ususally open it on SSH sessions. -

 Shell & Terminal